-The counties that comprise Area 7 represent a regional collective for economic development, education, and workforce initiatives.
+The counties that comprise GOWB represent a regional collective for economic development, education, and workforce initiatives.
 With the advent of technological solutions and the easy exchange of information, geography no longer limits economic growth.
 The counties recognize that none of the counties on their own can provide all the resources necessary to maintain a healthy economy.
-Together the counties comprising the Area 7 region are able to make more services available to residents and businesses.
+Together the counties comprising the GOWB region are able to make more services available to residents and businesses.

 Some notable concerns in the area can be seen in the compilation of county statistics for Ohio Counties published by the Ohio Development Services Agency.
-Labor Market trends for the Area indicate that many of the counties in the region are experiencing declines in population growth which is projected to continue over the next twenty years.
-Also reported by the Buckeye Institute is a study published in August of 2016 indicating that "more than 24,000 Ohioans stopped looking for work in July, [2016] causing the biggest drop in the state's labor force participation since 1990.
-With this underlying concern the Area 7 Workforce Development Board focus must continue to target on long term unemployed as well as on new entrants to the workforce and individuals needing to upgrade their skills.
+Labor Market trends for the Area indicate that there has not been much change during the past four years as 27 of the 43 counties in the region are continuing to experience declines in population growth which is projected to continue over the next twenty years.
+While the declines are relatively low on a yearly basis, ranging from a 1⁄2 a percent to a little over 2 percent, they continue year after year.
+With 120,000 job seekers staying out of the labor force the GOWB Board focus must continue to target long term unemployed as well as on new entrants to the workforce and individuals needing to upgrade their skills.

-Based on the above research the Area 7 Workforce Development Board regional vision is to: Make the region attractive to business through its workforce services and OMJ Centers, to foster sustainable economic, physical and social development which will result in the reversal of population loss, the employment of long term unemployed and the attraction of skilled job seekers to the Region.
+Based on the above research the GOWB Board regional vision is slightly amended as follows:

+Make the region attractive to business through availability to education, training, workforce services in person and virtually in our OMJ Centers.
+This will result in sustainable economic growth, as well as work to reverse population loss, the employment of long term unemployed and the attraction of skilled job seekers to the Region.

-A key strategy for implementing the board's regional vision is the alignment with the JobsOhio regional strategic goals.
+A key strategy for implementing the board's regional vision is alignment with the State's strategic goals.

-Descriptions of the Local Workforce Development System:
+Description of the Local Workforce Development System: